 The guard glared at me.
 Muttering, I reached for the greens and returned them to the garbage.

-After the guard walked away, I meandered up and down the market’s aisles.
+After he walked away, I meandered up and down the market’s aisles.
 When a safe amount of time had passed, I wandered, ever so nonchalantly, back to the bin.

 As I made my approach, I looked swiftly left and right.
 The coast was clear.
-I grabbed the greens, threw them into my cart, and hustled to the register.
+I grabbed the greens, thrust them into my cart, and hustled to the register.

 The guard puffed up his chest, reached for his walkie-talkie, and raised it to his mouth.